-David Carey passed away on June 7th, 2019 after an epic battle with leukemia.
-It’s no exaggeration to say that our program would not exist if not for David, and his family has asked that we honor his memory with a scholarship fund to help more kids participate in the sport that he loved.
+David Carey, a junior cyclist who was diagnosed with pre B acute lymphoblastic leukemia, passed away on June 7th, 2019 after an epic battle with the disease.
+It’s no exaggeration to say that Star City Cycling would not exist if not for David, and his family has asked that we honor his memory with a scholarship fund to help more kids participate in the sport that he loved.
 There could not be a more fitting tribute to a boy whose greatest passion was riding and racing bikes.

 I had always hoped that Robert would share my love of bicycles, but his enthusiasm went beyond anything I ever imagined.
-He wanted to race at every possibly opportunity, and since the time he turned 9 he has been averaging 30+ races per year.
+He wanted to race at every possible opportunity, and since the time he turned 9 he has averaged 30+ races per year.
 I had never had a major interest in racing before Robert got hooked, but it didn’t take me long to realize that kids racing bikes was something completely different from any traditional youth sport.

 The thing that impressed me the most was how incredibly tough and determined young kids could be.
 Racing bikes is about pushing yourself to the limit, and then pushing harder, learning to overcome obstacles, and discovering that you stronger and more capable than you ever imagined.
 It’s also about learning that life isn’t always fair, and taking individual responsibility for your own successes and failures.
 It’s about learning to be humble in victory and gracious in defeat.